pts/pts-minix-1.5.10-hdd-image/README.md

 The source code of the BCC C compiler targeting Minix 1.5.10 i86 and i386 has never been released.
-Bruce Evans continued releasing new versions of the BCC C compiler as part of [Dev86](https://github.com/lkundrak/dev86), but targeting both i86 and i386 (selectable by a command-line flag).
+Bruce Evans continued releasing new versions of the BCC C compiler as part of [Dev86](https://github.com/lkundrak/dev86), targeting both i86 and i386 (selectable by a command-line flag).
 Bruce Evans continued releasing new versions of the assembler and the linker as well, first as part of as86, then within Dev86.
+The source code of the linker which can read the Minix 1.5.10 ar .a archive format (such as /usr/local/lib/i386/libc.a) has never been released.

+## C compilers in early Minix versions

+* Minix 1.5.10 i86: ACK.
+* The unofficial, community-maintained Minix 1.5.10 i386: BCC.
+* Minix-386vm 1.6.25.1 i386: BCC (bcc command), GCC (gcc command), C386 (ccc command).
+* Minix 1.7.0 i86 and i386: ACK.
+* Minix-vmd 1.7.0 i386: ACK, GCC.